zfying/counting_ap/readme.md

 5. **Final token**: Strong late-layer effects

 ![Average Attention](figs/average_attn.png)
-- Concentrated effects in layers 30-35
+- **Final token**: Strong effects in mid layers 30-35
-- Strong effects at final token position
+- Minimal effect at all other locations

 ### Discussion

-Our results provide evidence supporting a running count hypothesis for how Llama processes counting tasks.
-The observed pattern strongly suggests that the model maintains an internal count state that is incrementally updated as it processes each word in the list.
-Specifically, corruption at position 3 disrupts this count state in early-to-mid layers.
-Crucially, only target words show strong patching effects post-corruption, while distractors show minimal effects, indicating that count updates occur selectively when task-relevant items are encountered.
-The strong effects at the final token in later layers suggest that the accumulated count information is ultimately routed for next-token prediction.
-The attention layer effects concentrated in mid-layers (30-35) at the final token position, likely reflecting the mechanism by which count information is aggregated and prepared for output.
-This pattern is inconsistent with end-of-sequence batch counting and instead supports a sequential updating mechanism where each fruit incrementally modifies an internal count representation that persists through the residual stream.
+Based on these activation patching results, we propose a incremental counting mechanism in Llama-3.3-70B model.
+The computational flow operates in three phases: (1) **Early-layer classification (layers 0-20)** processes individual words and determines their category (target vs. distractor), evidenced by strong patching effects at the corrupted position across early layers; (2) **Mid-layer incremental counting (layers 20-35)** selectively updates an internal count representation only when processing target words.
+The model maintains a running count that is conditionally updated based on word classification.
+This incremental update of counting only happens for target words, but not distractors, which explains why post-corruption targets show strong mid-layer effects but no early-layer effect while distractors show minimal effects; and (3) **Late-layer information routing and prediction (layers 30-80)** where attention mechanisms (particularly around layer 30-35) transfer the accumulated count information from word positions to the final token position for next-token prediction, as evidenced by (a) the concentrated attention effects, (b) strong late-layer residual stream effects at the final token, and (c) minimal late-layer residual stream effects for the word list.
+This mechanism demonstrates that large language models implement counting through a sophisticated pipeline that combines parallel word classification with selective state updating, followed by attention-mediated information aggregation—rather than simple batch processing or position-independent feature detection.

 The computation mechnism is likely to be something like this:
 ```
 Input Classification → Running Count Update → Final Aggregation → Output
-    (layers 0-25)        (layers 25-45)        (layers 45-65)
+    (layers 0-20)        (layers 20-35)        (layers 30-80)
 ```